dasch-swiss/dsp-api/docs/07-lucene/lucene-query-parser-syntax.md

 # Lucene

-The Lucene full-text index provided by the triplestore is used to perform full-text searches in Knora.
+The Lucene full-text index provided by the triplestore is used to perform full-text searches in DSP.
-The exact behavior can be different depending on the triplestore.

 ## Lucene Query Parser Syntax

-Full-text searches in Knora are based on Lucene.
+Full-text searches in DSP are based on Lucene.
 Therefore, full-text searches support the
 [Lucene Query Parser Syntax](https://lucene.apache.org/core/7_7_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html).